 Conversely, the overall mean score for Mathematical Identity was 4.11, categorized as high.
 This indicates that the respondents often positively perceive themselves regarding mathematics.
 Among the indicators, attitude obtained the highest mean of 4.23, implying a strong positive disposition toward mathematics.
 However, persistence had the lowest mean of 3.99, suggesting potential for improvement in maintaining effort when facing mathematical challenges.

-These findings involve previous research that found that strong mathematical identity in attitude and confidence correlates with active participation, long-term engagement, and academic achievement in mathematics (Boaler & Selling, 2017).
-Additionally, Graven and Heyd-Metzuyanim (2019) discovered in a further study that belief and perseverance substantially influence the development of a positive mathematical identity.
+These findings support previous research that found that strong mathematical identity in attitude and confidence correlates with active participation, long-term engagement, and academic achievement in mathematics (Boaler & Selling, 2017).
+Additionally, Graven and Heyd-Metzuyanim (2019) discovered that belief and perseverance substantially influence the development of a positive mathematical identity.
 This reveals that students who often manifest confidence in math and believe in its relevance are likelier to see themselves as competent.
-The high results in this study, especially in attitude, affirm that the Math majors in this context not only possess but also frequently show the essential traits that support success in mathematics.
+The results of this study, especially the high attitude scores, affirm that the Math majors in this context not only possess but also frequently show the essential traits that support success in mathematics.

 Table 2.
 Test of Relationship